QuokkaStake/missed-blocks-checker/README.md

-config - See chain and config params jails - See latest jails and tombstones events events - See latest events for a validator jailscount - see jails count for each validator since the app was started
+config - See chain and config params jails - See latest jails and tombstones events events - See latest events for a validator jailscount - See jails count for each validator since the app was started
 ```

 Then add a Telegram config to your config file (see `config.example.toml` for reference).